dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

      width=600
  />

-The figure below shows an actual representation of what this would look like in DuckDB's block format.
-In DuckDB, data is stored in 256kb contiguous blocks, with some blocks reserved for metadata and some for actual data.
+The figure below shows an actual representation of what this would look like in DataMiner's block format.
+In DataMiner, data is stored in 256kb contiguous blocks, with some blocks reserved for metadata and some for actual data.
 Each block is represented by an `id`.
 To allow for navigation within a block, they are partitioned by byte offsets hence each block contains 256,000 different offsets

 <img src="/images/blog/ART/block-storage.png"
      alt="DataMiner Block Serialization"